Frequently Asked Questions

 I am in need of emergency help at this very moment.
 What can I do?

-Go to the nearest emergency room or call the DMH help line at 1-877-210-8513.
-You can also find information about crisis services by clicking here, including phone numbers for Mobile Crisis Response Teams that are available through the state’s 14 Community Mental Health Centers.
+Go to the nearest emergency room or call the DMH Helpline at 1-877-210-8513.
+You can also find information about crisis services by clicking here, including phone numbers for Mobile Crisis Response Teams that are available through the state’s Community Mental Health Centers.
 These teams will respond to locations where someone is experiencing a mental health crisis to provide assessment and stabilization services, and they are available around the clock.
 If you are fearing for your own or someone else’s safety, don’t hesitate to call 911.

 I am currently receiving services.
 Where can I learn about my rights, and how do I file a complaint or grievance?

 The Office of Consumer Support (OCS) in DMH is responsible for providing assistance to individuals receiving services and their families in order to resolve grievances related to access to services and service provision.
 OCS provides education regarding the rights of individuals receiving services and responds to general questions concerning services for individuals with serious mental illness, intellectual/developmental disabilities, and substance use disorders.
 Through OCS, you or your family members can file a grievance, which will be responded to by the staff of OCS.
-You can contact OCS through the DMH help line or by calling 601-359-6298.
+You can contact OCS through the DMH Helpline or by calling 601-359-6298.

 What programs does the Department of Mental Health operate?
 How can I access them?

-DMH also operates five regional programs for persons with intellectuacent Center in Brookhaven, Ellisville State School in Ellisville, Hudspeth Regional Center in Rankin County, North Mississippi Regional Center in Oxford, and South Mississippi Regional Center in Long Beach.
+DMH also operates regional programs for persons with intellectual or developmental disabilities.
+These are Boswell Regional Center in Magee and its satellite program, Mississippi Adolescent Center in Brookhaven; Ellisville State School in Ellisville and its satellite program, South Mississippi Regional Center in Long Beach; Hudspeth Regional Center in Rankin County; and North Mississippi Regional Center in Oxford.
 These programs provide residential services and licensed homes for community living.
-You can click here for more information about IDD programs.What services are available in my community?
+You can click here for more information about IDD programs.

 A number of private providers certified by DMH are also available throughout the state.
 Services vary by region and by provider.
-For more information about what services may be available in your community, please call the DMH help line at 1-877-210-8513, or click the “Find A Provider” button on the left side of the DMH home page.
+For more information about what services may be available in your community, please call the DMH Helpline at 1-877-210-8513, or click the Find A Provider button on the left side of the DMH home page.

 What services are available for children and youth?